 We've covered your pits, now let us cover your lips!

-We wanted to make the perfect, moisturizing lip balm for all of your adventures and still use our favorite all-natural ingredients.
+We wanted to make the perfect, moisturizing lip balm for all of your adventures and still use our favorite simple ingredients.

 Let’s keep it clean, people!